rematocorp/trello-integration-action/README.md

 -   Assigns a PR author and fellow assignees to a Trello card.
 -   And more...

-You can also optionally create new Trello cards by adding `/new-trello-card` in the PR description.
+You can also optionally use the action to create new Trello card by adding `/new-trello-card` in the PR description.

 ## Basic configuration